U.S. House Democrats float $3 trillion coronavirus bill, Republicans reject it

 It also includes $75 billion for testing people for the novel coronavirus, direct payments of up to $6,000 per U.S. household, $10 billion in emergency grants for small business and $25 billion for the U.S. Postal Service.
 The bill would also extend enhanced federal unemployment payments through next January.

-But Congress appears to be heading for a legislative stand-off over rival partisan demands, including a Republican push to protect businesses from lawsuits related to the virus and the COVID-19 disease that it causes.
+But Congress appears to be heading for a legislative stand-off over rival partisan demands, including a Republican push to protect businesses from lawsuits related to the novel coronavirus and the COVID-19 disease that it causes.

 “It’s dead on arrival here,” Republican Senator Lindsey Graham said of the House bill.